AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

 * RDD
   * PARTITIONS

-### Scripts

-To ease the management of services I wrote 3 scripts: startHadoop: Restarts the hadoop environment; shareSettings: shares hadoop settings across specified nodes;
-shareSpark: shares spark settings across the cluster.

-### Starting spark with settings
+### Starting spark

 For debugging I guess its always easier to start Spark Context with speficic settings on the command line like in this example:

->  ./spark-shell
->  pyspark --master yarn-cluster [--driver-memory 4g]   \
+>  pyspark --master yarn-cluster [--driver-memory 4g]   -- for python with settings

-Please note I have also written a script called shareSettings, which send settings to computers currently included in the cluster.

 ### Important settings

 Because spark uses the principle, that all executors have to share same settings, I configured yarn to be the same across all nodes and decommissioned nodes, that would have become bottlenecks with decommissioning procedure.
+This also allows easier cluster management.

 **spark.defaults** - spark setting when you dont specify anything else8 in the commandline or in the program